-The magnitude of NOx emission reductions needed for attainment of the ozone NAAQS in 2023 represents a significant challenge for the whole region given the short remaining timeline.
-As most sources are already subject to the most stringent emissions controls in the world, attainment of the ozone standard will require broad deployment of zero and near-zero NOx emission technologies in the 2023 timeframe.
-Based on the emission inventory and modeling analysis, the carrying capacity - the maximum amount of emissions allowable in the region that would still meet the standard - is 141 tons per day of NOx in 2023.5 A summary of the 2016 AQMP summer planning NOx emission inventory and reductions is provided in Table 1-4.
+The magnitude of needed NOx emission reductions for attainment of the ozone NAAQS in 2023 represents a significant challenge for the whole region given the short remaining timeline.
+As most sources are already subject to the most stringent emissions controls in the world, attainment of the ozone standard will require broad deployment of zero and near-zero NOx emission technologies.
+Based on the emission inventory and modeling analysis, the carrying capacity - the maximum amount of emissions allowable in the region that would still meet the standard - is 141 tpd of NOx in 2023.
+A summary of the 2016 AQMP summer planning NOx emission inventory and reductions is provided in Table 1-5.